 - Helping teachers develop their skills, resources, and teaching to drive greater success.

 Any teacher can, and should, be subject to a lesson observation at any stage of their career.
-These can be conducted by fellow teachers, administrators, or even external parties.
+These are conducted by peers, administrators, or even external parties.
 They can be planned or unplanned observations.

 Why does my school run classroom observations?

-Although the idea of being observed can be a daunting one, lesson observations aren’t meant to be a tool to scaremonger teachers.
+Lesson observations aren’t designed to scaremonger teachers.
 Instead, they’re used to identify ways you can improve your teaching and classroom management skills.
 The aim is to reduce blockers to student learning so they achieve their full potential under your guidance.

 Lesson observers are on the lookout for the biggest blockers to student learning in the classroom.
 Then they should be providing teachers with meaningful feedback on their lesson, including ideas and techniques they can implement to improve.